-(1) For amounts under the column "Stock Awards," we disclose the fair value associated with the award measured in dollars and calculated in accordance with Financial Accounting Standards Board ASC Topic 718, Compensation-Stock Compensation ("ASC 718"), as required by SEC regulations.
-The ASC 718 fair value per share of the restricted stock is the closing price on the date of grant, or \$25.73 per share for those shares granted on March 30, 2010.
-On December 31, 2010, each of Dr. Davis and Messrs.
-Dobbs and Harvey had 3,000 shares of restricted stock outstanding.
+(1) For amounts under the column "Stock Awards," we disclose the fair value associated with the restricted stock award granted to each director in 2011, measured in dollars and calculated in accordance with

+Financial Accounting Standards Board ASC Topic 718, Compensation-Stock Compensation ("ASC 718"), as required by SEC regulations.
+The ASC 718 fair value per share of such restricted stock is the closing price on the date of grant, which was \$29.07 per share for those shares of restricted stock granted to Dr. Davis and Messrs.
+Dobbs and Harvey on February 7, 2011 and \$28.98 per share for those shares of restricted stock granted to Mr. Couch on July 26, 2011.
+On December 31, 2011, each of Dr. Davis and Messrs.
+Dobbs and Harvey had an aggregate 4,500 shares of unvested restricted stock outstanding, and Mr. Couch had 3,000 shares of unvested restricted stock outstanding.